kyma-project/kyma-metrics-collector/README.md

 ![GitHub tag checks state](https://img.shields.io/github/checks-status/kyma-project/kyma-metrics-collector/main?label=kyma-metrics-collector&link=https%3A%2F%2Fgithub.com%2Fkyma-project%2Fkyma-metrics-collector%2Fcommits%2Fmain)

 ## Overview
 Kyma Metrics Collector (KMC) is a component that scrapes all Kyma clusters to generate metrics.
-These metrics are sent to an SAP internal tool called Event Data Platform (EDP) as an event stream and used for billing information.
+These metrics are sent to an SAP-internal tool called Event Data Platform (EDP) as an event stream and used for billing information.

-## Functionality
-The basic flow for KMC is as follows:
-* KMC workers get a list of runtimes from [Kyma Environment Broker (KEB)](https://github.com/kyma-project/kyma-environment-broker/tree/main).
- * KMC adds the runtimes to a queue to work through them.
-If an error occurs, KMC re-queues the affected runtime.
- * Information on PVCs, SVCs and Nodes is retrieved from SAP BTP, Kyma runtime (SKR).
- * This information is sent to EDP as an event stream.
- * For every process step, internal metrics are exposed with the [Prometheus client library](https://github.com/prometheus/client_golang).
-See the [metrics.md](metrics.md) file for exposed metrics.
+Learn more about functionality and architecture in the [Contributor README](./docs/contributor/README.md).

 ## Usage